 Harvard offers two options for high school students interested in attending an immersive summer program.
 The Pre-College Program allows students to live on campus for two weeks while taking non-credit courses.
-Participants attend class three hours each day and have a choice of more than 100 course options.
+Participants attend class three hours each day and have a choice of approximately 90 course options.
 Team-building activities, college readiness workshops, and social activities are organized throughout the days as well.

 The Secondary School Program is typically available as a residential program on campus, a daily program for commuters, or an online program for students who prefer to work from home.
 This is a seven-week for-credit session.
 Participants can enroll in either one or two courses, choosing from more than 200 options for which they will earn college credits.

-These programs include a wide range of courses as diverse as genetics, chemical principles, classical mythology, anatomy, mixed media drawing, and more.
-Students can sign up for anywhere from 4 to 10 credits from a selection of almost 60 courses.
-The program also includes a College Prep 101 Workshop and optional instruction for Standardized Test Prep or College Essay Writing.
+Tufts courses for high school students can vary from year to year but typically include a wide range of classes as diverse as social psychology, organic chemistry, classical mythology, human nutrition, Renaissance Venice, and more.
+Students can sign up for anywhere from 1 to 10 credits from a selection of numerous courses.
+The program also includes a College Prep 101 Workshop and optional instruction for College Essay Writing.

 For more than 15 years, Boston Architectural College has offered a summer design exploration program for high school students.
-Throughout the month of July, participants work closely with BAC studio leaders to explore architecture and design principles.
+Throughout the month of July, participants work closely with BAC studio leaders to explore design principles in architecture, art, engineering, gaming, and more.
 Students are encouraged to pursue creative solutions for modern problems.
-Activities include model-making, mapping, diagramming, and perspective drawing.

 The HCSSiM program is a six-week course that allows high school students to live on the Hampshire College campus, immersing themselves in mathematics studies.
 Monday through Saturday, students participate in four hours of classes followed by a Prime Time Theorem before supper and problem sessions in the evening.